ArtOwen/practice-repository/README.md

 # practice-repository
-Repo to learn about git; hopefully I can delete it later
+Repo to learn about git; hopefully I can delete it some time later.